 - receive training in the fundamentals of research and scientific communication

-- acquire hands-on experience conducting research in a chosen area
+- acquire hands-on experience conducting research in their chosen area

-- improve research, professional, and social skills – inquisitiveness, observation, critical thinking, teamwork, leadership, effective communication, innovation
+- enhance their research, professional, and social skills – inquiry, observation, critical thinking, analysis, teamwork, leadership, communication, innovation